Aprilandi/kamihime-auto-battler/README.md

 # K-Bot — Kamihime Auto-battler

-A simple GUI bot that automates quests and raids for Kamihime Project R. This README explains how to set up and run the program on Windows (PowerShell), aimed at users without a programming background.
+A simple GUI bot that automates quests and raids for Kamihime Project R. This bot currently only optimized for screen resolution 1920x1080 with 100% display scaling and browser setting NO ZOOM (Zoom in nor Zoom out).
+If you have different screen resolution this README explains how to set up, modify, and run the program on Windows (PowerShell), aimed at users without a programming background.

 IMPORTANT: This tool controls your mouse and keyboard.
 Only run it when you can safely let the program take over input.
-Use the STOP button or press F7 to stop the bot immediately.
+Use the STOP button or press F7 (may need multiple times) to stop the bot immediately.

 ---